 How to send us your story

-If you’re a new writer, create a new story and write your words.
-Once your draft is ready for submission, click on the three little dots beside the Publish icon in the right hand corner of your Draft page, choose “Add to publication”, select Scribe and send it our way.
+→ If you’re a new writer (you have been added as a writer by our editorial team), create a new story and write your words.
+Once your draft is ready for submission, click on the three little dots beside the Publish icon in the right-hand corner of your Draft page, choose “Add to publication”, select Scribe and send it our way.
 If you need help: add draft to publication.

-The review process usually takes 1–2 days.
-You will be notified for acceptance or rejection.
+The review process usually takes 2–3 days.
+You will be notified of acceptance or rejection.